elanperry/no-show-prediction/README.md

 # no-show-prediction
-Data Science project using machine learning to predict research participant likelihood to no show for schedule appointments.
+Data Science project using machine learning to predict research participant likelihood to no show for scheduled appointments.